- Local SEO

 Some examples of sites with a custom shopping cart-:

-Planned upgrades to our shopping cart
+Latest value add upgrades to our shopping cart

 Add or remove items, adjust quantities and update pricing without needing a refresh button.
 Have an image of the item for sale.
 Allow amalgamation of products and stock control.